conan-io/docs/creating_packages/toolchains/msbuild.rst

 ----------

 The ``MSBuildToolchain`` only works with the ``msbuild`` generator.
-Do not use other generators, as they can have overlapping definitions that can conflict.
+Please, do not use other generators, as they can have overlapping definitions that can conflict.

 Using the toolchain in developer flow